elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_02.md

 ---
 <!-- Chapter Types of training materials and their features related to the FAIR training -->

+!!!
+Checklist

+    - Choose a format (Google slides, Google Docs, text files, including .md files, data files, image formats) for your  training material that will facilitate FAIRness, i.e. others (and you) can edit, extend, modify without the need of proprietary tools.
+    - Provide information with the material that explains its purpose, how the material should be used (for self-learning, in classroom teaching) and delivered (mode of delivery), add a lesson plan - any information that will help other trainers to reuse it.

 ## Description

 In this chapter, we discuss different types of training material formats and how they can facilitate or hinder their FAIRness.
 We also discuss the importance of annotating training material with the minimal necessary information and documenting as much as possible (e.g. by providing instructor notes and/or a lesson plan) for stand-alone re-usability.